-8. Enter preprocessor definitions before running (Figure 7.):
+8. Enter preprocessor definitions before running (C++ only) (Figure 7.):

-- Click Project\Properties to get a tabbed dialog box. - Expand the C/C++ tab and select Preprocessor - Add to existing Preprocessor definitions by typing a comma and your definitions - Click OK - This is a good way to define the TEST\MODULENAME string that determines whether your Module's test stub is compiled or not.
-Each project, except for the Executive module's has one of these test definitions so that, when you run the project, the module's test stub runs.
+- Click Project\Properties to get a tabbed dialog box. - Expand the C/C++ tab and select Preprocessor - Add to existing Preprocessor definitions by typing a comma and your definitions - Click OK - This is a good way to define the TEST_PACKAGENAME string that determines whether your Package's test stub is compiled or not.
+Each project, except for the Executive package's has one of these test definitions so that, when you run the project, the package's test stub runs.